netdev01/rv-overnights/docs/additional-nights-available.md

 The script accepts a JSON object with the following properties:

+- **space** (number, optional): The space/listing ID for filtering blocked entries.
+If provided, blocked entries are only applied if their `spaces` array includes this space ID (or if no `spaces` field).
+If omitted, blocked entries without `spaces` apply globally.
 - **selectedDate** (string): The starting date for additional nights in YYYY-MM-DD format
 - **additionalNights** (number): The number of additional nights beyond the selectedDate to check for availability (integer).
 Total nights checked = additionalNights + 1.
 - **isChangeRequest** (boolean): Whether this is a change request for existing booking (true/false).
 If true, the `currentBooking` parameter must be provided to identify the original booking to exclude from conflict checking